KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 Note also `ThreadedRiscV64FFIPlugin class>>identifyingPredefinedMacros`, which
 is explained a bit below on configuration.

+In addition, the `ThreadedFFIPlugin class>>preambleCCode` defines C macros for getting and setting the stack pointer.

 When all is set up, one can use the VMMaker tool or a simple Workspace to generate the C files.
 In a workspace:
 ```Smalltalk